 Home visits can be arranged where appropriate.
 A GP referral is preferable to explain the issues that their patient is experiencing.
 This is for the safety of both the client and counsellor.

-Days, evenings and weekends by arrangement at Prestwich and Bolton.
+Days, evenings, nights until 10pm and weekends by arrangement at the Prestwich Holistic Centre.

 I am based in Prestwich and also cover areas within Greater Manchester, Bury, Bolton, Chorley and Preston by arrangement